-Pyotr Mikhailovich Vostrukhin was an ace pilot, senior pilot of the 271st Fighter Aviation Regiment (274th Fighter Aviation Division, 3rd Air Army, Kalinin Front), Lieutenant, the Hero of the Soviet Union.
-He was born on July 15, 1921 in Vykhino, the Moscow province in a peasant family.
-After graduating from school factory apprenticeship, he worked as a turner at the Moscow Hammer and Sickle factory.
-Having received the specialty of an electrical appliance, since 1937 he worked in the electrical shop of the plant and, at the same time, he studied in the aero club.
+Pyotr Mikhailovich Vostrukhin was a soviet ace pilot, senior pilot of the 271st Fighter Aviation Regiment (274th Fighter Aviation Division, 3rd Air Army, Kalinin Front), Lieutenant, Hero of the Soviet Union.
+He was born on July 15, 1921 in Vykhino, Moscow province (now it is the territory of Moscow) in a peasant family.
+After graduating from school, FZU worked as a turner at the Moscow Hammer and Sickle factory.
+Having received the specialty of an electrical appliance, since 1937 he worked in the electrical shop of the plant, at the same time studying in the aero club.
 In 1940, P.M.
 Vostrukhin was drafted by the Ukhtomsky RVC of the Moscow Region for special recruitment into the Red Army Air Force.
 In the same year he graduated from the Borisoglebsk Military Aviation School of Pilots and was sent for further service to the city of Novosibirsk as an instructor pilot.
 On the fronts of the Great Patriotic War since October 1942, Junior Lieutenant Vostrukhin made 83 sorties during his six months at the front, participated in 28 air battles, personally shot down 12 and 3 enemy aircraft in a group.
 The title of Hero of the Soviet Union with the award of the Order of Lenin and the Gold Star medal to Pyotr Mikhailovich Vostrukhin was awarded on May 1, 1943.
 On July 19, 1943, in the Mokhov district of the Orel region, flight commander Lieutenant P. M. Vostrukhin was shot down, made an emergency landing on neutral territory and died while trying to get to the location of Soviet troops.
-He was buried in Mokhov, the Oryol region.
+He was buried in Mokhov, Oryol region.
 During his participation in the fighting, P.M.
-Vostrukhin made 107 sorties on a Yak-7B fighter, personally shot down 16 enemy aircraft in 39 air battles and as a part of the group, he shot down 3 ones.
+Vostrukhin made 107 sorties on a Yak-7B fighter, personally shot down 16 enemy aircraft in 39 air battles and as part of a group of 3.

-Ivan Fedorovich Sorokin was a Soviet test pilot, the Hero of the Soviet Union (1966).
-He finished 7 grades of the school.
-In 1938 he graduated from the school factory apprenticeship, and the Proletarian Aero Club in Moscow at the same time.
+Ivan Fedorovich Sorokin was a test pilot of the Novosibirsk Aviation Plant of the Ministry of Aviation Industry of the USSR.
+He was born on April 22, 1919 in the village of Cherepyan (now Lebedyansky district of the Lipetsk region) was a Soviet test pilot, Hero of the Soviet Union (1966).
+He graduated from the 7th grade of the school.
+In 1938 he graduated from the FSU school and the Proletarian Aero Club in Moscow at the same time.
 He worked as a steelworker’s assistant at the Moscow Hammer and Sickle factory.
 In December 1938 he was drafted into the Red Army, in 1939 he graduated from the Borisoglebsk Military Aviation School of Pilots.
 He served as an instructor pilot at the Stalingrad Military Aviation School of Pilots (1939-1943), at the Burma Military Aviation School of Pilots (May-December 1943) and in the 20th Mixed Aviation Training Regiment (1943-1944).
-Also, he served as a commander of an air communications squadron in Mongolia.
+Also he served as commander of an air communications squadron in Mongolia.
 From 1945 to 1950 he served as an instructor pilot at the Stalingrad Military Aviation School of Pilots (located in Novosibirsk).
 In 1948 he graduated from the Higher Officer Aviation Instructor School of the Air Force in Grozny.
-Since 1950 he worked as a test pilot.
 In 1950-1956, he was a test pilot of the military acceptance of the Novosibirsk Aviation Plant, where he tested serial MiG-15, MiG-17 and MiG-19.
 In 1956-1958 he worked as a test pilot for the military acceptance of the Irkutsk Aircraft Factory, where he tested serial Il-28 and An-12.
 In May 1958 he joined the reserve with the rank of lieutenant colonel.
 He worked as a test pilot at the Novosibirsk Aircraft Factory.
 In March 1966, he took off the first serial supersonic fighter Su-15.
-He also tested serial MiG-19, Su-9, Su-11, Yak-28P, Su-15 aircraft. «For the courage and heroism shown during the testing of new aviation equipment», test pilot Ivan Fedorovich Sorokin was awarded the title of the Hero of the Soviet Union by the Decree of the Presidium of the Supreme Soviet of the USSR on July 22, 1966.
+He also tested serial MiG-19, Su-9, Su-11, Yak-28P, Su-15 aircraft. «For the courage and heroism shown during the testing of new aviation equipment», test pilot Sorokin Ivan Fedorovich was awarded the title Hero of the Soviet Union by Decree of the Presidium of the Supreme Soviet of the USSR on July 22, 1966.
 After retiring from flight work, he continued to work at the Novosibirsk Aircraft Factory as a flight director.
-He was buried at the Zaeltsovsky Cemetery in Novosibirsk.

 Address: Moscow, Lefortovsky Val str., 26